 I can see this getting some good usage.

-So I asked about it, where do I get this.
-I was told I cannot get it.
+I asked "where do I get this?".
 It's not out yet and will be release soon.

 One other thing mentioned about how to get new commands